useEffect(callback, dependency)

 Frees application from unwanted behaviors by cleaning up effects; tidying up our code before our component unmounts.

-The cleanup function inside return removes the event listener when the component unmounts or the effect runs again (in this case, it only runs once because of the empty dependency array []).
+The cleanup function inside the return removes the event listener when the component unmounts OR when the effect runs again.

 This prevents memory leaks or unnecessary event listeners after the component is no longer needed.